 For his interdisciplinary contributions to physics, chemistry, and biology, Stanley received the 2004 Boltzmann Medal, awarded by IUPAP (International Union of Pure and Applied Physics), the 2008 Julius Edgar Lilienfeld Prize awarded by the American Physical Society, and the Teresiana Medal in Complex Systems Research given by the University of Pavia.
 He also received the "Distinguished Teaching Scholar" Director's Award from the National Science Foundation, the Nicholson Medal for Human Outreach from the American Physical Society, a Guggenheim Memorial Fellowship, the David Turnbull Prize from the Materials Research Society, a BP Venture Research Award (with J. Teixeira), the Floyd K. Richtmyer Memorial Lectureship Award, the Memory Ride Award for Alzheimer Research (with B. T. Hyman) and Zenith Fellowship Award, both for Alzheimer research, and the Massachusetts Professor of the Year awarded by the Council for Advancement and Support of Education.
 He has delivered the Ramanujan Memorial Lecture, Calcutta, John G. Kirkwood Memorial Lecture, Kanpur, Platinum Jubilee Lectures, Indian Academy of Sciences, Karlheinz Schmidt Memorial Lecture, Chiemsee, Germany, Sigma Xi National Lecturer, Centennial Lecturer, American Physical Society, Thirtieth Saha Memorial Lecture, Calcutta, and the Fourth Bose Memorial Lecture, Calcutta.

-He was elected chair of the 2008 NAS/Keck Futures Initiative on Complexity, and is an active member of the NAS Committee Forefronts of Science at the Interface of Physical and Life Sciences, charged with finding ways for fostering useful collaborations between physicists and life scientists.
+He was elected chair of the 2008 NAS/Keck Futures Initiative on Complexity, and is a member of the NAS Committee Forefronts of Science at the Interface of Physical and Life Sciences, charged with finding ways for fostering useful collaborations between physicists and life scientists.
 He also serves on three NAS committees concerned with threat networks and threatened networks.

 |Gene Stanley's Home Page|